Independence of New Zealand

+Beginning in the late 1700s New Zealand's Māori population was supplemented by sealers and whalers from Europe, followed by sporadic arrivals of adventurers from Europe and the Americas, Christian missionaries, and escaped convicts from Australia.
+British Resident James Busby arrived in New Zealand in May 1833.
 In 1835, a number of Māori chiefs asserted their sovereignty within their independent tribal nations by signing the Declaration of the Independence of New Zealand (He Whakaputanga o te Rangatiratanga o Nu Tireni).
 On 6 February 1840, William Hobson, as representative of the United Kingdom, and Māori chiefs signed the Treaty of Waitangi, which established the right of the British Crown to govern, and Hobson subsequently proclaimed British sovereignty over the islands in May of the same year.
-On 17 August 1840 the first French colonists arrived in Akaroa, soon learning of the new British rule, and thus effectively ending any further colonization attempts by France.
-The connection was severed formally when the last Commissaire du Roi (Representative of the King of France) departed New Zealand on 10 April 1846.